-Beer / Liquor Licenses
+Beer / Wine / Liquor Licenses

 The sale and serving of alcoholic beverages requires that a Liquor License is obtained.
-Licensing businesses that are involved in the sale and/or serving of alcoholic beverages is a cooperative effort between the Iowa Alcoholic Beverages Division, the applicant and the City of Dubuque, known as the local authority.
+Licensing individuals that are involved in the sale and/or serving of alcoholic beverages is a cooperative effort between the Iowa Alcoholic Beverages Division, the applicant and the City of Dubuque, known as the local authority.

 How to for NEW licenses